 - A sort of teeter-totter between The Rival and The Flash:

 - The Edward Clariss/The Rival of this timeline is far more formidable than in the Flashpoint, possibly thanks to Dr. Alchemy's method of restoring his powers, to the point of pulling the move to beat a younger Eobard to beat him.
-Yet at the same time, how a slightly out of practice Barry Allen/The Flash can beat him to the point that the next time they meet, he had to bring Dr. Alchemy with him to even things out in his favor before Vibe help even the scales in Barry's favor again.
+Yet at the same time, a slightly out of practice Barry Allen/The Flash can beat him to the point that the next time they meet, he had to bring Dr. Alchemy with him to even things out in his favor before Vibe helped even the scales in Barry's favor again.

 Episode 3: Magenta

-- In the teaser of the episode, We are seeing the titular Magenta using her powers to lift up a FREIGHTER.
+- In the teaser of the episode, we are seeing the titular Magenta using her powers to lift up a FREIGHTER.
 She's equal to X-Men's own Magneto with that level of power.

 - Jesse, taking over Barry's motions, to maintain the updraft on the Tanker, while Barry reasons with Frankie.

 - Barry proving that what's special about him is his heart, helping Frankie to regain control from Magenta.

 - And at the end of the episode, we see that the team kept the Trajectory suit, and added a lightning bolt Chest Insignia.
 Jesse is gonna use it now!